AWS Bedrock with .NET: Advanced Integration & Production Setup

 }

-Step 3: Attach the Role to Your EC2 Instance
+Step 3: Attach Role to EC2 Instance

 3. Select the role you created